Walmart hikes minimum wage, announces layoffs on same day

 U.S. Treasury secretary Steven Mnuchin also praised Walmart’s decision to raise wages.

-The timing of the store closure announcement hours after the wage hike drew some criticism.
+News of the store closures, hours after the wage hike announcement, drew some criticism.

 “While pay raises are usually a good thing, this is nothing but another public relations stunt from Walmart to distract from the reality that they are laying off thousands of workers and the ones who remain will continue to receive low wages,” said activist Randy Parraz, director of Making Change at Walmart, a United Food and Commercial Workers Union (UFCW) affiliate.